clover/clover-ios-sdk/README.md

 ## PromiseKit Extension

-- In our experience of using the SDK for the Clover Dashboard app, when using multiple consecutive api calls, using success and failure methods makes the code harder to read and debug; as an alternative, we support the open source port of the `Promise` concept, where you can act on promised object when they become available.
+- In our experience of using the SDK for the Clover Dashboard app, when using multiple consecutive api calls, using success and failure methods made the code harder to read and debug; as an alternative, we support the open source port of the `Promise` concept, where you can act on promised object when they become available.
 All the CLVRequest.makeRequest methods and endpoint methods are also redefined for the PromiseKit.
 Usage example:

 ```
 let session = CLVSession(accessToken: "####", domain: .US, merchantId: "####")
 session.getMerchantOrders(filters: ["employee.id": "####"], expands: ["lineItems", "customers"])
   .then() { (orders) -> String? in
     for order in orders {
       print(order.lineItems!)
     }
     return orders.first?.employee?.id
   }
   .then() { (employeeId) -> Void in
     guard let employeeId = employeeId else { return }
     session.getMerchantEmployee(withId: employeeId)
     ...
   }
   .always() {
-        // cleanup code
+    // cleanup code, such as: hide spinners
   }
   .error() { error in
     print(error)
 }
 ```

 - Use of PromiseKit is still experimental, so use at your own risk.